 Our Board has not adopted formalized written policies and procedures for the review or approval of related party transactions.
 As a matter of practice, however, our Board has required that all related party transactions, including, without limitation, each of the transactions described above in this Item 13, be subject to review and approval by a committee of independent directors established by the Board.
 The Board's practice is to evaluate whether a related party (including a director, officer, employee, GCE Holdings, Galen, Care, Essex or other significant shareholder) will have a direct or indirect interest in a transaction in which we may be a party.
-Where the Board determined that such proposed transaction involves a related party, the Board formally establishes a committee is authorized to review any and all information it deems necessary and appropriate to evaluate the fairness of the transaction to us and our shareholders (other than the interested related party to such transaction), including meeting with management, retaining third party experts (including counsel and financial advisors if determined necessary and appropriate by the Independent Committee) and evaluating alternative transactions, if any.
+Where the Board determined that such proposed transaction involves a related party, the Board formally establishes a committee comprised solely of independent directors to review and evaluate such proposed transaction (the "Independent Committee").
+The Independent Committee is authorized to review any and all information it deems necessary and appropriate to evaluate the fairness of the transaction to us and our shareholders (other than the interested related party to such transaction), including meeting with management, retaining third party experts (including counsel and financial advisors if determined necessary and appropriate by the Independent Committee) and evaluating alternative transactions, if any.
 The Independent Committee is also empowered to negotiate the terms of such proposed related party transaction on our behalf.
 The proposed related party transaction may proceed only following the approval and recommendation of the Independent Committee.
 Following the Independent Committee's approval, the related party transaction is subject to final review and approval of the Board as a whole, with any interested director abstaining from such action.

 Each of the transactions described above in this Item 13 were subject to the review, evaluation, negotiation and approval of an Independent Committee of the Board.
 In each of such case, the Independent Committee was comprised of Messrs.
-Sumner and Skelly.
+Summer and Skelly.